-As at 31 December 2021 and 31 December 2020 the founder and 100% owner of the Group is the Government of Georgia.
-The Ministry of Finance of Georgia (MoF) has ownership over the Group, while privatization rights of the Group are delegated to the Ministry of Economy and Sustainable Development of Georgia.
+As at 31 December 2021 and 31 December 2020 the founder and 100% owner of the Company is Government of Georgia, Ministry of Finance of Georgia (MoF) has the ownership over the Company, whileprivatization rights of the Company are delegated to the Ministry of Economy and Sustainable Development of Georgia.

-The Group's principal activity is the production and sale of electricity throughout Georgia and abroad.
-The parent and the subsidiary Company's activities are similar.
-The whole assets of subsidiary are in Abkhazia region.

-Group's registered address is: 8 Politkovskaia Street, Tbilisi, Georgia.
+The Company's main activity is the production and sell of electricity throughout Georgia and abroad.
+The Company's factual and registered address is: 8 Politkovskaia Street, Tbilisi, Georgia

-The head office of the Group is located in Saberio, Gali region.
+The head office of the Company is located in Saberio, Gali region.